openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/major_upgrade.rst

 The operator must include all environment files previously used with the `overcloud deploy` command.
 It is especially important that the operator includes the environment file containing the references for the target version container images.

+..
+TODO(aschultz): update to deploy guide
-See the :doc:`operator docs</upgrade/major_upgrade>` for pointers to how that file is generated and for reference it will look something like
+..
+See the doc:`operator docs</upgrade/major_upgrade>` for
+.. pointers to how that file is generated and for reference it will look
+.. something like

     .. code-block:: bash